spieden/fiver/README.md

 [exaptic/fiver "0.1.0"]
 ```

 Fiver makes core.async channels for consuming RabbitMQ queues via [langohr](http://clojurerabbitmq.info/).
+It's opinionated about explicit message acknowledgement via ack/nack, which also lets you control how many messages are in flight at a time.
+Fiver also supports gracefully shutting down queue consumption.

 Test coverage is thorough but production use is currently limited (let me know your experience).

 ## Basics